 Similarly, if you miss 1 problem on both the Reading and Writing tests, you might get an Evidence based Reading and Writing section score of 780.
 Missing 10 questions on both of these subsections would result in the ~640 to ~660 score range.
 Missing 20 on each of these subsections would translate to a score around 530 – 550.

 Understanding Your Scores

 The most accurate way to assess your performance on the SAT is to understand your national percentile standing and your score in comparison to benchmark scores.

 These numbers summarize the level of achievement that the student is currently at and provides subsequent steps to increase college or career readiness.
+College admissions will interpret this score report when reviewing applications.
 The photo above only shows page one of a score report, however, the actual score report will include many more pages of information regarding how the students performance can be interpreted and how to improve.

 One way to improve scores if you aren’t meeting the benchmark is through tutoring.
 SoFlo SAT Tutoring offers services from high scoring students who attend top universities.
 Our online tutors have proven their mastery in the subject and provide individualized attention to other students.
 Check out our tutoring services to get started today and begin the journey to improving your own scores.

 Catie Mullin is a sophomore at the University of Southern California studying Psychology.
 She is an expert tutor with SoFlo Tutoring and scored a 33 on her ACT.
 While she’s from Boise, Idaho, she was actually born in Germany!